 When looking for a rental place or room, take the time to think about your budget, location preferences, current supports, the type of place you want to live and who you’d like to live with

-You can find available rental places through Government or accessible housing options or through the private market
+You can find available rental places through Government and accessible housing options or through the private market

 NDIS Support Coordinators or Plan Managers, guardians and paid support providers can help you put a rental application together